ichantio/tacacsgui/README.md

 - You can find all the original code before I made any modification in the
 [original_src](original_src/)
 folder.
 Diff to your heart's content.
+- Disable update for tacacsGUI from `tacacsgui.com` to prevent catastrophic auto-update in production

 # License
 GPL-3.0 license based on the original project.